 4.1 We believe that all complainants have a right to be heard, understood and respected.
 But school staff and governors have the same right.
 We expect you to be polite and courteous.
 We will not tolerate aggressive, abusive or unreasonable behaviour.
 We will also not tolerate unreasonable demands or unreasonable persistence or vexatious complaining.
-We have a separate policy to manage situations where we find that someone's actions are unacceptable.
+It may be appropriate for the school to develop an 'unacceptable actions' policy; an example is available from the PSOW, in which case add 'We have a separate policy to manage situations where we find that someone's actions are unacceptable.'